At‑a‑Glance

 - Deicer cleaned of mineral buildup

-- Set the barrel on a level, sturdy surface near the coop and outlet.
+- Place your rain barrel on a level, solid surface near the coop and your power source.

-- Install the bulkhead & hose bib (apply Teflon tape to threaded parts).
+- Install the brass fitting + hose bib using Teflon tape on all threaded connections.

-- Fill barrel to operating level (≈ 50 gal typical) so the pump will have head pressure.
+- Fill the barrel to operating level (about 50 gallons is typical) so the pump has the pressure it needs.

 2) Mount the Waterbar

-- Give the bar a slight pitch (higher at the far end from the pump) so trapped air can escape—the pump is not self-priming.
+- Give it a slight pitch (higher on the far end away from the pump).
+This helps trapped air escape—the pump is not self-priming.

 3) Route the Hoses

-- Briefly disconnect at the hose bib and observe: you want a strong, steady stream (not a dribble).
+- Briefly disconnect at the hose bib and look for a strong, steady stream (not a dribble).

-- If weak: unscrew/flush the hose bib to clear debris, check the O-ring, and reattach.
+- If flow is weak: flush the hose bib, check the O-ring, then reattach and test again.

-- Place the cast-aluminum deicer into the barrel so it rests on its “feet” (base), off the bottom.
+- Place the cast-aluminum deicer in the barrel so it sits on its “feet”, off the bottom.

 6) Electrical — Connect It Correctly (Very Important)